gorttar/fs_test_task/specification.md

 following aspects:
    * which one is more comfortable to use by me
    * which one is more readable by task reviewers
+* Achieve better practical understanding of defensive programming practices learned during online course **MITx: 6.005.1x Software Construction in Java**:
+   * representation invariants checking with **assert** Java keyword
+   * separating interfaces from implementation as much as possible in Java
+   * immutability and **null** hostility by default

 ## Assumptions and extensions
 1. There are only rare practical cases of byte stream access to files (really big files)